hatari/hatari/tests/tosboot/readme.txt

 out of the screenshots saved by TOS tester which will list missing tests and any differences in the produced screenshots.
-For that, you need "reference" directory to contain screenshots from an earlier, succesful run of TOS tester.
+For that, you need "reference" directory to contain screenshots from an earlier, successful run of TOS tester.

 Usage